Are you choosing a Medigap policy?

 Medigap Policy Premium

 All Medigap policies have a premium.
-Unlike MAPD where some are zero premium, you'll always have an additional premium on top of your Part B premium.
+Unlike MAPD where some are zero premiums, you'll always have an additional premium on top of your Part B premium.

-The standard Part B premium amount is $134 (or higher depending on your income).
-However, some people who get Social Security benefits will pay less than this amount ($130 on average).2
+The standard Part B premium amount is $148.50 (or higher depending on your income).
+However, some people who get Social Security benefits will pay less than this amount.2

 For Medigap plans, the premium amount varies based on which plan you select, your zip code, and sometimes your health status.